-A borrower with overdue library material, or unpaid library bills of $25, will be suspended from further borrowing until overdue material is returned and/or library bills are paid.
+A borrower with overdue library material, or unpaid library bills of $25 or more, will be suspended from further borrowing until overdue material is returned and/or library bills are paid.

-Issues having to do with fines and/or suspensions can generally be resolved directly with library staff.
+Issues having to do with fines and/or suspensions can generally be resolved directly with the Head of Access Services.

-For unresolved issues, the borrower may present his/her case in writing to the Senate Library Committee.
-Appeals should be submitted within one week of the case in question to: The Director of Libraries, UNB Libraries.
+For unresolved issues, the borrower may appeal, in writing, to the Senate Library Committee.
+Appeals should be submitted within one week of the case in question to: Dean of Libraries, UNB Libraries.
 The decision of the Committee is final and not subject to further appeal.

-UNB and UNBF Libraries are committed to protecting the personal information of all library users.
-The information held in library records will be used for our borrowing system, application of penalties associated with this policy, and is accessible only to database administrators.
+UNB Libraries is committed to protecting the personal information of all library users.
+The information held in library records is accessible only to authorized UNB staff.
 This information is collected under the authority provided for in the New Brunswick Right to Information and Protection of Privacy Act.
 For more information on the protection of personal information at UNB please consult the University Secretariat, University of New Brunswick, PO Box 4400, Fredericton, NB, E3B 5A3 www.unb.ca/ secretariat (506) 453-4613.
 For more information see: lib.unb.ca/privacy.php.

 |Borrower||Loan Period||Maximum # of Items||Renewals|